 Scholarships and bursaries for international schools in Belgium

 ISF is committed to providing a wide range of learning opportunities across all areas of the curriculum, nurturing individual students’ potential.
-Alongside the Academic Scholarship programme, they also run a Financial Assistance programme for a limited number of places.
+Alongside the Academic Scholarship program, they also run a Financial Assistance program for a limited number of places.
 This is designed to help families whose children find it difficult to attend the local schooling systems in Dutch or French due to language barriers but cannot fully afford the fee levels of international schools.

 Antwerp International School

-The school offers 50 places through the AIS Seeks Talent scholarship program, available to gifted students aged 5-17 who are struggling to commit to the full tuition fees.
+The school offers 50 places through the AIS Seeks Talent scholarship program, available to gifted students aged 5-17 who are also struggling to commit to the full tuition fees.
 The scholarship offers fee reductions between 20-60%.

 International School of Brussels

 The International School of Brussels offers assisted places with up to 50% off annual tuition fees for those in higher grades experiencing financial hardship who need to attend an English-speaking school in Belgium.
-The school has a set annual budget and each bursary is reviewed annually.
+The school has a set annual budget and each bursary is also reviewed annually.